Skip to main content

 • SMO 1: Quality Assurance

-Although the CAUB has no legal authority to establish a mandatory quality assurance (QA) review system, the CAUB has been working to operationalize a voluntary QA review system for its members and proactively adopted ISA by reference as issued by the IAASB, including the ISQC 1 and ISA 220 through the Resolution 001/2015 and in 2020, through Resolution No. 02/2020 confirmed that the new suite of IAASB Quality Management standards would become effective in December 2022.
+Although the CAUB has no legal authority to establish a mandatory quality assurance (QA) review system, the CAUB has been working to operationalize a voluntary QA review system for its members and proactively adopted ISA by reference as issued by the IAASB, including the relevant IAASB quality management standards through Resolution No. 02/2020.

 In 2012, the CAUB established a voluntary QA system for its members, executed numerous steps to promote the QA review system and communicate with stakeholders and members, and created a CAUB’s Quality Control Review Committee.
-Subsequently, it launched a pilot review with four firms participating on a voluntary basis in 2013 that has increased to five firms as of 2022.
-The CAUB states that a lack of support and coordination from the regulators and resistance by its members and firms to participate in the QA review system are significant challenges that the institute is facing to progress further with the implementation of its QA review system.
+Subsequently, it launched a pilot review with four firms participating on a voluntary basis in 2013.
+The CAUB states that a lack of support and coordination from regulators and resistance by its members and firms to participate in the QA review system are significant challenges that the institute is facing to progress further with the implementation of its QA review system.

 Nonetheless, since 2016, the CAUB has pursued and held multiple meetings with regulators—the Authority for Fiscal and Social Control of Businesses, the Authority of the Financial System Supervision (ASFI) and the General Comptroller of the State—to raise awareness about the need for a QA system and relevant standards.
 As a result of these activities, the ASFI did adopt ISA and ISQC 1 as the mandatory standards that audit firms authorized to audit companies under its control must apply.

-As of 2022, the CAUB reports it is focusing its efforts on providing training activities and preparing members for the new IAASB Quality Management standards.
+As of 2025, the CAUB reports it is focusing its efforts on providing training activities and preparing members for the IAASB Quality Management standards.

 The CAUB has undertaken several commendable actions to drive the adoption and implementation of a QA system for all auditors that aligns with the SMO 1 requirements.
-During the next round of its Action Plan update, the CAUB should include specific actions and plans it has to increase the number of firms participating in the voluntary QA system, ensuring audit quality in the jurisdiction.
 To advance adoption at the jurisdiction level, the CAUB is also encouraged to continue its engagement with other stakeholders that regulate auditors to develop a unified, mandatory QA review system in line with SMO 1 requirements.

 Current Status: Review & Improve